hruthik733/Pneumonia_detection_using_feature_level_ensemble/README.md

 ---

-## Project Overview
+## 🧠 Project Overview

-This project focuses on detecting pneumonia from chest X-ray images using a feature-level ensemble method that combines the strengths of multiple pre-trained Convolutional Neural Network (CNN) models.
-By leveraging models like VGG19 and EfficientNetB0, we aim to significantly enhance the accuracy of pneumonia detection.
-Additionally, we integrate Grad-CAM to generate visual heatmaps, allowing for more interpretable predictions by highlighting the areas of the lungs affected by pneumonia.
-The ultimate goal of this project is to build an efficient diagnostic tool that can assist healthcare professionals, particularly in resource-constrained environments, in making faster and more accurate decisions.
+This project presents an end-to-end deep learning pipeline for detecting pneumonia from chest X-ray images.
+It uses a **feature-level ensemble approach**, combining multiple pre-trained CNNs (VGG19, EfficientNetB0, DenseNet121) to leverage the unique strengths of each architecture.
+This ensemble improves classification performance and generalization.

+To increase transparency, we integrate **Grad-CAM** for visual explanation of predictions.
+While the model is not trained on segmented pneumonia regions, Grad-CAM highlights areas of the image that most influenced the model’s decision — making it easier for users to interpret the results.

+> ⚠️ **Note**: The heatmaps indicate the **model’s attention**, not exact disease localization.
+Since the model is trained on full images, it identifies areas that influenced predictions, which can correlate with clinical features but are not guaranteed to match pathological regions.

+---

-##Key Highlights
+## ✨ Key Highlights

-Feature-Level Ensembling: Combines features extracted from multiple CNN models, leveraging their individual strengths for improved classification accuracy.
-Interpretability with Grad-CAM: Provides visual explanations of the model's decisions by localizing pneumonia-affected areas in chest X-ray images, making the results more transparent for medical professionals.
-Impact on Healthcare: This automated tool aims to bridge the gap in diagnostic capabilities, especially in rural or resource-limited areas where access to radiologists is minimal.
+- 🔗 **Feature-Level Ensemble**: Combines feature representations from multiple CNN models to boost accuracy and robustness.
+- 🔍 **Explainability with Grad-CAM**: Generates attention heatmaps to visualize what parts of the image contributed most to the model’s decision.
+- 🩺 **Clinical Relevance**: Supports rapid screening in areas lacking medical infrastructure, aiding early detection and treatment of pneumonia.
+- 🌐 **Deployed Web App**: Live inference app hosted on Hugging Face Spaces allows instant user interaction and real-time diagnosis.

 ## Objectives
 - Achieve high accuracy in pneumonia detection by combining features from multiple pre-trained CNN architectures.